uchicago-capp-30320/ShoulderToShoulder/docs/architecture.md

 Directory with our web application's frontend development, which is created to display information and interact with users.
 Our frontend employs Angular.

 #### `backend/shoulder`
 Directory with our web application's backend development.
-Our backend employs Django with an AWS posgress database.
-The database contains account information, user data, and event data.
-The backend development team manages the database, the API endpoints, and involves a machine learning component.
+Our backend employs Django with an AWS Posgres(QL) database.
+The backend development also involves a machine learning and GIS component.

+#### `backend/shoulder/s2s` and `backend/shoulder/ShoulderToShoulder`
+The two directories which house our Django development.
+This is where the backend team manages the database, the models, the API endpoints (viewpoints), and the overall backend connection to the web application.

 #### `backend/shoulder/ml`
 Directory which contains our web application's machine learning development.
 Machine learning is used by our application to provide users with recommendations for events to attend.